Best Bars in District 2

 Image source: Buddha Bar

 This is one of the older and more well-established bars in Saigon.
 It can be unpredictable at times, as it never seems to have a hard-and-fast closing time and arriving late can be something of a lottery.
 It is, however, one of the best afterhours spaces in the whole city.
 This gem features a great layout with two pool tables and live music on the weekends.
 It also has a large screen TV and several monitors, ideal for watching sports.

 Aperitivo is a small neighbourhood cocktail and craft beer bar with an Italian twist.
 Located in the middle of Xuan Thuy street, its central location and cozy atmosphere have made it a popular favorite for expats on weekends and weekday evenings after work.
 Though it’s a bit spendy, the quality of their signature cocktails and selection of craft beer make this trendy pub well worth the money.
 They also feature a variety of rotating DJs, so check their schedule to see when they’ll be playing some tunes you’re interested in while you chill with a tasty beverage.

 The White House Saigon

-Plus, there’s also the amenities: here you’ll find eight local craft beers on draft, moderately priced snacks, electronic dart boards, a large screen TV airing sports, an outdoor swimming pool, a barbecue area and a gazebo.
+Plus, there’s also the amenities: here you’ll find several local craft beers on draft, moderately priced snacks, electronic dart boards, a large screen TV airing sports, an outdoor swimming pool, a barbecue area and a gazebo.
 Basically, it’s the perfect spot for all occasions: family afternoons, late-night parties or simply for an after-work drink with your buddies.